 Maris flied out to left field in his first at-bat against Boston rookie Tracy Stallard.
 In the fourth inning, Maris took two pitches, both balls.
 Then he hammered Stallard's waist-high third pitch 10 rows into the right-field stands.

-Most of 23,154 fans in attendance cheered as Maris rounded the bases.
+Most of the 23,154 fans in attendance cheered as Maris rounded the bases.
 He reached the dugout and then stepped out to wave his cap and acknowledge the crowd.
 “This was the big one,” Maris told reporters afterward.
 “I can’t remember much after I hit.
 I was happy."

 Smiling and looking relieved, Maris and his wife appeared in a photograph on the front page of the next day's New York Daily News.